Professional services for your conveyancing needs.

 Stamp duty in Victoria, also known as land transfer duty, is a government tax applied when you purchase a property.
 The amount you’re required to pay depends on several factors, including the property value, location, purpose of the purchase, and your buyer status (such as whether you’re a first home buyer or investor).

-Our stamp duty calculator in Melbourne is specifically designed to provide you with accurate and up-to-date estimates for properties in Victoria.
+Our stamp duty calculator in Victoria is specifically designed to provide you with accurate and up-to-date estimates for properties in Victoria.
 These tools are regularly updated with the latest information from the State Revenue Office Victoria, ensuring that the estimate you receive reflects the current victoria stamp duty rates and any applicable stamp duty fees victoria.

 To accurately calculate your property stamp duty in victoria, our calculator requires the following information: